Deepening Dimensions of Mind | Online

 Program Structure

-Daily webinar times: 10:00 -13:00 AM (PST) or 19:00 – 22:00 hrs (CET).
+The retreat consists of daily webinars running 3 hours: 10:00 -13:00 AM (PST) / 19:00 – 22:00 hrs (CET).

-Retreats are included in the program cost.
+The retreat and workshop are included in the program costs.

-They can also be attended by students not enrolled in the program for
+The September retreat can also be attended by students not enrolled in the program for € 120 (or $120)

 Register for Deepening Dimensions of Mind International Program